-Acriminal organization can range from something as simple as a protection racket among a small group of established shops to a complex clandestine smuggling operation or even a full-blown thieves' guild.
+A criminal organization can range from something as simple as a protection racket among a small group of established shops to a complex clandestine smuggling operation or even a full-blown thieves' guild.
 Bards and rogues are probably the best-suited characters for this type of business.

 By their natures, criminal organizations are illegal.
 As a result, all criminal organizations need a cover or front.
 This could be a slaughterhouse, a guildhall, a book shop, or any other business.
 The additional costs and resources needed to maintain the front are negligible, but they impact the organization's secondary skill requirement.
-A criminal organization run in an evil region (a slave trader in a nation in which slavery is legal, for example) is instead treated as a service, a shop, or other ordinary business.
+A business front.